Many still believe that a customer service experience is necessary if you want to apply for cabin crew jobs.

 I met cabin crew who previously worked in fields so different from customer service: teachers, lawyers, and wedding planners.

 I also met cabin crew having no work experience whatsoever.
 Being a flight attendant was the their first job!

-Don’t get me wrong; having customer service or hospitality experience is good.
-But it’s not a requirement to become a cabin crew.
-Recruiters are looking at a candidate’s personality, not their past job titles.
-You do however need to be good with people.
+Don’t get me wrong; having customer service or hospitality experience is awesome.
+But it’s not a requirement.

 What You Really Need To Apply For Cabin Crew Jobs